 Certain underlying medical disorders may predispose a woman to asymptomatic bacteriuria during pregnancy.
 Asymptomatic bacteriuria is twice as common in pregnant women with sickle cell trait and 3 times as common in pregnant women with diabetes or with renal transplant as in normal pregnant women.
 Therefore, we advise that monthly routine urine cultures should be performed in these women when pregnant.

 The diagnosis of asymptomatic bacteriuria is based on isolation of microorganisms with a colony count > 105 organisms per milliliter of urine in a clean-catch specimen in a woman who is experiencing no symptoms of urinary tract infection.
 When obtaining a clean-catch specimen, the patient should be instructed to clean the vulvar area from front to back to avoid contamination of the urine sample.

 The main risk of asymptomatic bacteriuria is the development of pyelonephritis.
 Due to anatomic dilation in the renal system during pregnancy, there is increased stasis of urine in the pregnant urinary tract and a much higher risk of developing an overt infection from the bacteruria.
 Due to this risk, many authorities advocate screening all pregnant women for bacteruria, and unlike nonpregnant women, a pregnant woman found to have bacteruria should be treated promptly.
 If asymptomatic bacteriuria is left untreated in pregnancy, up to 40% of patients will develop symptoms of urinary tract infection (UTI), a significant increase from the almost negligible risk in nonpregnant women.
-Approximately 25–30% of women will develop acute pyelonephritis.
-With treatment, the rate ...
+Approximately 25–30% of women will ...